wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 # API Discovery

-This section describes how to use the API structure built by the [API Discovery](../about-wallarm/api-discovery.md) module.
+This section describes how to use the API inventory built by the [API Discovery](../about-wallarm/api-discovery.md) module.

-The built API structure is presented in the **API Discovery** section.
+The built API inventory is presented in the **API Discovery** section.
 The section is only available to the users of the following [roles](../user-guides/settings/users.md#user-roles):

 * **Administrator** and **Analyst** can view and manage the data discovered by the API Discovery module.

     **Global Administrator** and **Global Analyst** in the accounts with the multitenancy feature have the same rights.
 * **API Developer** can view and download the data discovered by the API Discovery module.
 This role allows distinguishing users whose tasks only require using Wallarm to get actual data on company APIs.
 These users do not have access to any Wallarm Console sections except for **API Discovery** and **Settings → Profile**.

-The API structure includes the following elements:
+The API inventory includes the following elements:

 * Customer applications with discovered API hosts.
 * Discovered endpoints grouped by API hosts.
 For each endpoint, the HTTP method is displayed.